Hatch Baby Rest Review

 All of this would be enough from our point of view, but Hatch Baby went the next step and added Bluetooth connectivity and a Smart Phone app to allow control from down the hall (or more likely parents’ room next door), along with full programming capability.
 This last feature is what makes this a truly “Smart” device.
 Controlling it from your phone on the fly is cool and all, but ultimately, too many tech-related baby products end up requiring parents to do more work, not less, in order to manage the product.
 With Rest, you simply set up your daily schedules, and Rest will do the rest, so to speak.
 Set up nap time and bed time schedules so a soothing sound and color are ready and waiting when you bring baby in, and shut off at a pre-determined time later.
 Basically, set it and forget it.

-The Hatch Baby Rest is available from Amazon for $60.
+The Hatch Baby Rest is available from Hatch for $70.
 It sold out immediately upon its initial release in late January, and we expect it to continue selling out for quite some time, as its combination of fantastic features and a down-to-earth price will make it a must-have for every new parent.
 By the way, Hatch Baby also offers a free Hatch Baby app that we highly recommend.
 While it’s designed for use with Hatch Baby’s smart scales, it does a lot on its own, including graphing height and weight data that parents manually enter, tracking sleep and feedings, and organizing daily photographs to create wonderful slideshows documenting baby’s growth!